 Annually, SOLS requires students to submit various items for review by the department.
 In addition to student submissions, we ask faculty advisors for students in thesis and dissertation programs to submit evaluations for their students.
 These materials are used by SOLS Graduate Programs and individual Program Directors to measure student progress and success, as well as to submit for university program assessment purposes which occurs annually.

-All on campus SOLS Graduate students are required to submit their annual progress report, including graduate students in their final semester and in their first semester.
+All on campus SOLS Graduate students enrolled in a research-based program are required to submit their annual progress report once a year in March, including graduate students in their final semester and in their first semester.
 Students in their first or final semester may have briefer submissions.
 Please feel free to adjust the required materials as needed if you are in either of these scenarios.
-Progress reports are required for MS Biology - Coursework & Capstone students as well, but the submission materials are different so please review the requirements below.
+Progress reports for MS Biology - Coursework & Capstone will be required under a different timeline with separate submission materials.

 Students who do not submit their Annual SOLS Progress Report by the deadline could become ineligible for TA/RA funding, travel awards, and other opportunities.